"I dare to dream that she might even care for me..."

 Quasi's interaction with the baby bird at the beginning after the prologue.
 According to the commentary, the makers wanted a more humane Quasimodo, as opposed to the monstrous ones of past adaptions.
 They got it.
 When the gargoyles are trying to convince Quasi to take part in the Feast of Fools instead of watching, they even use his earlier "No one wants to be cooped up here forever" line he used to encourage the bird.

-Right after Frollo's fall into the lava, Quasimodo seems to follow the same fate when Esmeralda looses the grip on him, but luckly Phoebus grabs him in time and saves him.
+Right after Frollo's fall into the flames and chaos, it seems that Quasimodo will follow the same fate when Esmeralda looses her grip on him, but luckily Phoebus grabs him in time and saves him.
 How does Quasi thank him?
-With a smile, and then an hug.
+With a smile, and then a hug.
 Cue Phoebus patting Quasi's back, and smiling as well.